-When the Europeans first made contact with Native Americans in the late 1490s/early 1500s, lacrosse was one of the first native stickball games that they saw being played.
+When the Europeans first made contact with Native Americans in the late 1490’s/early 1500’s, lacrosse was one of the first native stickball games that they saw being played.
 The oldest surviving stick in U.S. possession dates from the early 19th century, and it wasn’t until later that historians got their hands on some ancient rules of the “Cherokee Ball-Play.”

-Non-natives started taking up the game around the mid 19th century when some Canadians in Montreal took interest and started an amateur club league, and eventually traveled to Europe to play exhibition games.
-Because of the cost of traveling overseas, it wasn’t until the 1980s, when the Iroquois Nationals were formed, that Native Americans were able to compete professionally in their own game abroad.
+Non-natives started taking up the game around the mid 19th century when a few Canadians in Montreal took interest and started an amateur club league, and eventually traveled to Europe to play exhibition games.
+Due to the cost of traveling overseas, it wasn’t until the 1980’s when the Iroquois Nationals were formed and Native Americans were able to compete professionally in their own game abroad.

 Lacrosse serves more than recreational purposes for Native Americans.
 Rooted deeply in tradition, the game is also a spiritual experience that involves ceremony and whose end result is believed to be determined by supernatural forces.
 Banned for being involved with an increase in violence and betting around 1900, the game came back and is still played by the Iroquois and Southeastern tribes in their traditional forms.

-Since lacrosse only requires an additional 10 yards and the majority of high schools that have soccer teams had them only before they had lacrosse teams, the field is used for both sports.
-In high school, football fields are typically used for all three sports since their dimensions are 53 and 1/3 yards wide by 120 yards long, and it wouldn’t be cost-effective to create new fields.
+Since lacrosse only requires an additional 10 yards, the majority of high schools with soccer fields are able to use them for both sports.
+In high school, football fields are typically used for all three sports since their dimensions are 120 yards long by 53 and 1/3 yards wide, and it wouldn’t be cost-effective to create new fields.

 As the number of NCAA teams continues to rise, so does the number of colleges making their soccer complexes into facilities that can also host lacrosse games.
 Vanderbilt University and Georgetown University both undertook renovations in the early 2000s to make their soccer fields into multi-sport fields that could also host lacrosse games.
-Michigan Stadium, home to the Wolverines football team at the University of Michigan, hosted its first men’s lacrosse game in March 2012 and first women’s lacrosse game in March of this year.
+Michigan Stadium, home to the Wolverines football team at the University of Michigan, hosted its first men’s lacrosse game in March 2012 and first women’s lacrosse game in March of 2014.